 Sandy has a BS & M.Eng in Electrical Engineering from Cornell, a BA in Physics from Ithaca College, and an MBA from Wharton.

-Before Turner, Jeff ran business products at StumbleUpon, a social discovery platform helping users find great content on the web.
-In his time there, he launched several major cornerstone products, and quadrupled revenue in two years.
+Before Turner, Jeff ran business products at StumbleUpon, a social discovery platform helping users find great content on the web, where he launched products that quadrupled revenue in two years.
 Prior to StumbleUpon, Jeff spent seven years at Google, building and working across different products in advertising, search, social and developer products.
-Prior to his time at Google, Jeff spent a decade in Silicon Valley and Boston starting and building online businesses in areas like software-as-a-service, online merchandising and e-commerce, and web strategy consulting.
+Previous to Google, Jeff spent a decade in Silicon Valley and Boston starting and building online businesses in areas like software-as-a-service, online merchandising and e-commerce, and web strategy consulting.

 Jeff studied mathematics, computer science, linguistics, and music at the University of Florida and Massachusetts Institute of Technology, and holds a Bachelor’s of Science degree in Mathematics with Computer Science and Pure Mathematics concentrations.